-The ABL partnership has set out an ambitious new plan for the next two years, centred around people, places and power.
 As a highly organised and proactive individual, with a depth of experience in strategic planning and management, this is an excellent opportunity for you to play a key role in shaping the future of this impactful and respected organisation.
 Your role will be to operationalise the plan, continuing to involve the local community and working alongside the ABL partnership board.

 We’re looking for someone who holds themselves to high professional standards, who is passionate about enabling resident-led change.
 You’ll be adept at multi-tasking and will be able to switch from being local and hands on to servicing the more strategic needs of the partnership board.
-You’ll have a strong understanding of the nature of community work and a passion for resident-led change that addresses the challenges and barriers that can be faced by low income communities.
+You’ll have a strong understanding of the nature of community work and of the challenges and barriers that can be faced by low-income communities.